natacasey/DS-530_Casey_Natallia_Project/README.md

 ![permutation](https://github.com/natacasey/IMDb_Movie_Rating_Analysis/blob/master/_assets/permutation_test.PNG)

 ## Development
-To complete this project Python library thinkstats and thinkplot were used.
+To complete this project Python libraries thinkstats and thinkplot among others were used.
 The analysis is based on the information from the book  ["Think Stats"](https://github.com/AllenDowney/ThinkStats2) by Allen B Downey.

 ## Project challenges